 1. “We know what we are, but know not what we may be.”- William Shakespeare

-The quote encourages us to stay open-minded and embrace change, even when it’s unexpected.
+The quote encourages us to stay open-minded and embrace change, even when unexpected.
 It’s a reminder that we should never stop growing and learning because we never know what new possibilities might be waiting for us just around the corner.

 2. “Be not afraid of greatness.
 Some are born great, some achieve greatness, and others have greatness thrust upon them.”- William Shakespeare

 3. “Sweet are the uses of adversity which, like the toad, ugly and venomous, wears yet a precious jewel in his head.”- William Shakespeare

 4. “Our doubts are traitors and make us lose the good we oft might win by fearing to attempt.”- William Shakespeare

 5. “Give every man thy ear, but few thy voice.”- William Shakespeare

 6. “Uneasy lies the head that wears the crown.”- William Shakespeare

 7. “How poor are they that have not patience!
 What wound did ever heal but by degrees?”- William Shakespeare